marcavenzaid/anibridge-data/README.md

 #### How It Works
 - A **GitHub Actions workflow** runs once every 24 hours, at 00:00 UTC (or manually).
 - The workflow:
-	1. Fetche CMS items from the AniBridge Webflow CMS via the Webflow API.
+	1. Fetch CMS items from the AniBridge Webflow CMS via the Webflow API.
-	2. Extract the fields we care about (`name`, `slug`, `price`, etc).
+	2. Extract the required fields (`name`, `slug`, `price`, etc).
-	3. Save them into `affiliate_products.json`.
+	3. Save the fields into `affiliate_products.json`.
 	4. Commit the JSON back to this repo.
 - GitHub Pages serves the JSON publicly at the URL above.